This post may contain affiliate links. Please read our disclosure policy.

 How Do I Store This Cake?

-Keep it covered in the fridge for up to 3 days.
-Let it sit at room temperature for about 30 minutes before serving for the best texture.
+Keep it covered in the fridge for up to 4 days.
+Bring to room temperature for about 30 minutes before serving to enjoy that soft, fudgy texture.

 Can I Make The Ganache Ahead Of Time?

-Yes — whip it just before assembling.
-Store it chilled in an airtight container for up to 2 days.
+Yes — whip it right before assembling.
+Store chilled in an airtight container for up to 2 days.

 What If I Don’t Have Pocky Sticks?

-Use pretzel sticks or thin chocolate wafers — they’ll look just as spooky and taste amazing.
+Use pretzel sticks or thin chocolate wafers — they’ll look just as spooky and taste just as good.

 Can I Skip The Marshmallow Web?